Joel Selvin: Teaching and speaking

 Selvin has taught classes at San Francisco State University and has lectured at Mills College, Blue Bear School of Music, and at the University of California, Berkeley Journalism Colloquium.

 Selvin has taken part in museum events regarding rock and roll memorabilia.
 In May 1997, he served as featured docent for the San Francisco Sound half of a psychedelic era exhibit of London and San Francisco memorabilia at the Rock and Roll Hall of Fame in Cleveland, Ohio.

 On June 16, 2001, Selvin gave an opening address entitled "What a Long Strange Trip It's Been: Setting the Tone for the Weekend" at the "Monterey Pop Revisited" symposium, a conference assembled in honor of a Monterey, California museum exhibition of memorabilia from the Monterey Pop Festival.
 Selvin told the audience that "Section 43" recorded in 1965 by Country Joe and the Fish was "the definitive recorded example of genuine acid rock."

+In July 2020, Selvin curated a photo exhibit, “California Rocks!,” for the Sonoma Valley Art Museum featuring work by Jim Marshall, Michael Zagaris, Baron Wolman, Henry Diltz, Joel Bernstein, others, interrupted by the pandemic.